webdev23/phi/README.md

 # φ | php helper installer
 Shell script installer, updater, dependency manager, that works both sides.

-Originally made to fast deploy and update shell scripts from a remote index.
+Made to fast deploy and update shell scripts from a remote index.

 This is alpha quality software for aware peoples.